cyberphor/knowledge-base/storage/README.md

 * Unstructured data: Microsoft Office Documents

 **Object**
 Object-based storage solutions organize data using metadata tags.
 They are used for unstructured data that are written once and read infrequently.
 The unit of storage used to house an object is called a "bucket."
+Write Once Read Many (WORM) technology stores data in a way so it can't be modified.
 * Unstructured data: images, programs

 **Block**